Pseudoholomorphic Curves Relative to a Normal Crossings Symplectic Divisor: Compactification: Introduction

-On the analytical side, in \cite{BP}, Brett Parker uses his enriched almost K\"ahler category of ``exploded manifolds", defined in \cite{BPEx}, to construct such a compactification relative to an almost K\"ahler NC divisor.
-His approach can be considered as a direct translation/generalization of the algebraic log GW theory; however, in addition to some rigidity requirements, his definitions are too complicated than desirable and have so far proved too unwieldy for practical applications.
-In \cite{Inc}, Eleny Ionel approaches ($\star$), by considering expanded degenerations similar to \cite{IPrel}; we refer to \cite[The state of the art]{FTowards} for a list of main issues in her approach.
-Nevertheless, the main motivation behind the log GW theory of Gross-Siebert-Abramovich-Chen, exploded theory of Parker, and the current paper is that the idea of expanded degenerations is not suitable for addressing ($\star$) in the general case.
-In particular, it is very unlikely that the idea of expended degenerations can be used to define a good compactification for the moduli space of pseudoholomorphic maps into NC varieties.
-We discuss this aspect of our approach with details in \cite{FTowards}.
+On the analytical side, in \cite{BP2,BP7,BP8} and several other related papers, Brett Parker uses his enriched almost K\"ahler category of ``exploded manifolds", defined in \cite{BP1}, to construct such a compactification relative to an almost K\"ahler NC divisor and address ($\star$).
+His approach can be considered as a direct translation/generalization of the algebraic log GW theory involving some non-Hausdorff spaces, analytical sheaves, and a richer cohomology theory \cite{BP4}.
+His approach has close ties to Tropical Geometry.
+In \cite{I}, Eleny Ionel approaches ($\star$), by considering expanded degenerations similar to \cite{IP1}.
+Nevertheless, the main motivation behind the log GW theory of Gross-Siebert-Abramovich-Chen, exploded theory of Parker, and the current paper is that considering spaces and maps enriched with certain log structures is a better idea for addressing ($\star$) in the general case.
+In particular, all these logarithmic approaches lead to similar ``Degeneration Formulas" (\cite{ACGS} call it an ``invariance property") relating the moduli spaces in smooth fibers and the SNC central fiber of an arbitrary semistable degeneration; see \cite{ ACGS, BP5, FT2}.